LDWLab/Ribovision_2.0_GT/README.md

 	> npm run build

+6. Installing react MSA viewer for development

+	a. cd into the react-msa-viewer directory and execute the following (might need sudo and **do not** use VS code terminal)

+	> npm install

+	> npm link

+	b. cd into the root of the project directory (one up from the previous location) and run:

+	> npm link react-msa-viewer

+	c.
+While editing files in the src folder the following command should be running **from the msa-viewer directory!**

+	> npm run watch

+	d. **npm run watch** can also be running from the project root directory to update the top level main buundle.

-6. Open a VS Code folder in the root directory of the project.
+7. Open a VS Code folder in the root directory of the project.

-7. The debugger should now work while connected to the GaTech VPN.
+8. The debugger should now work while connected to the GaTech VPN.